allisoncortez/ArtApp/README.md

 The first window users are greeted with is a welcome page!
 You can browse through existing challenges BUT you won't be able to join any challenges unless you've signed up for an account.

-The main navbar inclues
-1. Add a Plant
-2. All Plants
-3. My Plants (this lets you view the plants you've logged)
-4. Logout

 If you want to know more about my process, check out my blog: linkhere